yldio/yld.io/README.md

 ### Grid

-We often use a system of Grid, Row and Column; all defined within `src/components/grid.js` to style sections.
-They can be confusing at first.
+The site is designed using a grid system (`src/components/grid.js`).
+It can be confusing at first.
 The Grid component is a div that automatically defines how a section behaves accoding to the official breakpoints of the app.

 ### Row